Dlacreme/wttj/ex03/README.md

  - Follow Phoenix standards (use phx.gen to generate files)
  - Contexts & helpers should be in plural to avoid shadowing schemas (https://elixirforum.com/t/do-you-organize-separate-your-ecto-schemas/44603/2)
- - Use self-explanatory variable& module names
+ - Use self-explanatory variable & module names
- - Comments only for complex or business related piece of codes
+ - Comment only complex or business related piece of codes
- - Add specs to public helper functions
+ - Add specs to public functions

 ## Test